libjohn/workshop_attendance/README.md

     - You can also make subdirectories inside the data directory but will need to modify line 10 of the script

-1. Open RStudio with Console as your active quadrant

-1. At the console, run the script:
+1. Open RStudio with Console as your active quadrant.
+At the console, run the script:

     - `source("csv-to-df_make-attendance-roster.r")`